gem/oq-engine/doc/engine/What's-new.md

 7. For the first time, *hazardlib supports Python 3*.
 The support is at the beginning and the C-level speedups do not compile yet.
-However, we already testing hazardlib with Python 3.4 by using the Travis continuous integration system and we are committed to keep it compatible both with Python 2.7 and Python 3.4 and higher for the foreseeable future.
+However, we are already testing hazardlib with Python 3.4 by using the Travis continuous integration system and we are committed to keep it compatible both with Python 2.7 and Python 3.4 and higher for the foreseeable future.
 There is no plan to abandon Python 2.7 any time